project-march/ProjectMarch/docs/doc/development/documentation.rst

 Install Pandoc
 --------------
-We need to pandoc to convert the markdown files to rst files.
-This is used by the :rootdir:`build_locally <build_locally.sh>` script.
-To turn the README files in the src of ros1 and ros2 into rst files.
+We need pandoc to convert the markdown files to rst files.
+Pandoc is used by the :rootdir:`build_locally <build_locally.sh>` script to turn the README files in the src of ros1 and ros2 into rst files.
 To install pandoc run:

 .. code::